Cosmo-Tech/cosmotech-api-javascript-client/docs/ConnectorApi.md

 - **Accept**: application/json

-## updateOrganization
+## uploadConnector

-> Organization updateOrganization(organizationId, organization)
+> Connector uploadConnector(body)

-Update an organization
+Upload and register a new connector

 ### Example